lainos123/explainable-nl-query-db-agents/README.md

    - Backend API: http://localhost:8000
    - Django Admin: http://localhost:8000/admin

+4. **Set up your OpenAI API Key:**
+   - Login to the web application
+   - Click the "Settings (API Key)" button in the menu
+   - Enter your OpenAI API key (get one from https://platform.openai.com/account/api-keys)
+   - Save your API key

-4. **Use the "Add All Spider" feature:**
+5. **Use the "Add All Spider" feature:**
    - After downloading and placing the Spider datasets as described above
-   - Login to the web application
    - Go to the Files section
    - Click the purple "Add All Spider" button
    - This will automatically upload all 200+ Spider databases and generate their schemas

+6. **Test the agents:**
+   - Go to the chatbot and ask questions about your databases
+   - The AI agents will use your API key to generate SQL queries

+**Note**: Each user needs their own OpenAI API key.
+The `.env` file API key is only used for development/testing.

 The Docker setup automatically mounts the `../data` directory, so your Spider databases will be accessible to the backend container.